 25 January 2007...have to announce the death of long-time Antarctican and 1976 manager Larry Miyoda (obituary).

-What has going on at Palmer more recently?
-After the 2005 winter construction of T6, things have been a bit quieter.
-The station science sitreps through 2006-07 were published here by the LTER people, nowadays with a new look (in MS Word, with photos).
-In 2005.
-Woods Hole set up the first webcam as part of their survey for their proposed/cancelled remote underwater observatory.
-That one is no longer functional.
-Several years ago Glenn Grant documented the January 2004 collapse of the glacier behind OP between Arthur Harbor and Loudwater Cove, turning the area into Norsel Island, perhaps, but in 2007 it was named Amsler Island.
+More recently, after the 2005 winter construction of T6, things have been a bit quieter.
+The station science sitreps to date are published here by the LTER people, nowadays with a new look (in MS Word or pdf formats, with photos).
+In January 2004, the glacier behind Old Palmer between Arthur Harbor and Loudwater Cove, turning the area into Norsel Island, perhaps, but in 2007 it was named Amsler Island.

-And more recently there is a USAP webcam installed in March 2010 on one of the antenna towers near the station.
-It was augmented in 2012-13 with a remote penguin camera on Torgersen Island (operational during midsummer).
+Check out the USAP webcam installed in March 2010 on one of the antenna towers near the station.
+It was augmented in 2012-13 with a remote penguin camera on Torgersen Island; this camera is operational during the summer breeding season.